-- The tap water is safe to drink and you should fill up on it often – water is more expensive than beer in Germany!
+- The tap water is safe to drink and you should fill up on it often – bottled water truly is more expensive than beer in Germany!

 If your visit to Berlin happens to fall on a Sunday, you’ll find that pretty much everything in the city is closed all day.
 But fear not!
-Head to Mauer Park for delicious street food options and a market filled with everything from used furniture to original art to hipster jackets and everything in-between.
+Head to Mauerpark.
+It has delicious street food options and a market filled with everything from used furniture to original art to hipster jackets and everything in-between.

-Wander around the park to find a variety of strange and fascinating happenings; sing-a-long karaoke in the “bear pit”, all sorts of live music on the grass, graffiti artists leaving their mark on the Berlin Wall, and an actual EDM rave to name a few.
+Wander around the park to find a variety of strange and fascinating happenings.
+You can experience sing-a-long karaoke in the “bear pit”, all sorts of live music on the grass, graffiti artists leaving their mark on the Berlin Wall, and an actual EDM rave to name a few.
 Buy a beer from one of the vendors and wander around, soaking in all of the crazy sights!